-The 18-acre, 40-space RV park is at 47 Lower Dam Road in Port Angeles, and is adjacent to Olympic National Park, the Elwha River and Juan de Fuca Scenic By-Way Hwy.
-112 where the lower of the two dams is located.
+This 18-acre, 50-space RV park is at 47 Lower Dam Road in Port Angeles, and is adjacent to Olympic National Park, the Elwha River and Juan de Fuca Scenic By-Way Hwy 112 where the former dam was located

-An overlook is planned near the RV park on Lower Dam Road so visitors can watch the 11-story dam being dismantled....
+An overlook and kiosk is planned near the RV park on Lower Dam Road so visitors can visit this amazing piece of history.....

 S'Klallam man drying fish